Hospital Information System: Making the process simpler

-The people who are directly going to interact with the system needs training and hand holding to get themselves acquainted with the system.
+The people who are directly going to interact with the system needs training and hand-holding to get themselves acquainted with the system.
 This will make their job easier and transformation from the old system to the new one, most adaptable.
-As such implementation of new systems means elimination of certain outdated process, unaltering few and others goes through major and minor changes.
+As such implementation of new systems means the elimination of certain outdated process, unaltering few and others goes through major and minor changes.
 The new system will completely redesign the entire business process and establishment.
-Eventually the new system will assimilate to the entire process and create a new way of working.
+Eventually, the new system will assimilate to the entire process and create a new way of working.

 The change in the ways of working should be sustainable enough to benefit the establishment as a whole.